 Steve completed a BSc and MSc (by research) at Durham University.
 Following a stint in environmental consultancy, he moved to Canada to undertake a PhD at the Institut National de la Recherche Scientifique (Université du Québec).
 His doctoral studies focused on the use of airborne thermal infrared imagery to understand the spatio-temporal dynamics of cool-water habitats in salmon rivers and how they protect fish from water temperature extremes.
 He subsequently worked as a postdoctoral fellow at the Canadian Rivers Institute (University of New Brunswick, Canada), before moving back to the UK to start a Marie Skłodowska-Curie fellowship at the University of Birmingham.
-He joined the University of Nottingham as an Assistant Professor in 2018.
+He joined the University of Nottingham in 2018.

 Steve currently convenes and lectures on Advances in Managing Rivers and Catchments (GEOG4088), part of the MSc Environmental Leadership and Management programme.
 He also convenes the third year… read more

 Steve is a physical geographer with broad interests in remote sensing and river processes.
 His current research focuses on using novel geospatial and modelling approaches to understand the links… read more